Skip to main content

 Use MCP for autonomous operations: Let LLMs manage policies, approve actions, and analyze costs without manual intervention.

-Combine with function calling: Use Claude 3.5 Sonnet or GPT-4 with function calling to enable fully autonomous platform management.
+Combine with function calling: Use Claude 4.x or GPT-4 with function calling to enable fully autonomous platform management.

 Secure your API tokens: MCP gives LLMs full access to your platform.
 Use read-only tokens for analysis tasks, and carefully control write access.